 Many other organizations regulate the financial industry, including FINRA, NFA, and NASD.
-While those organizations cannot bring criminal charges against you, it may still be beneficial to have a lawyer’s guidance and representation throughout the process of dealing with them.
+While those organizations cannot bring criminal charges against you, it may still be beneficial to have a white-collar crime lawyer’s guidance and representation throughout the process of dealing with them.

 Securities fraud can also include false information, pump-and-dump schemes, or trading on insider information.

 Securities fraud typically involves people who owe a fiduciary duty to their clients.
 In other words, they must put their clients’ interests before their own.
 Investment advisers owe a fiduciary duty to their clients, for example.
 They must:

 - Use reasonable care when handling client funds and making transactions.